loxsec/soc-case-files/ssh-bruteforce-detection/README.md

 ````
 ## 2. Original Alert / Question

-Does `/var/log/auth.log` show a pattern of repeated failed SSH logins followed by a success, consistent with brute-force behaviour — and if so, is it a real attack or a legitimate user struggling to authenticate?
+Does `/var/log/auth.log` show a pattern of repeated failed SSH logins followed by a success, consistent with brute-force behaviour and if so, is it a real attack or a legitimate user struggling to authenticate?

 There is no native scheduled alerting on Splunk Free, so this detection runs as a saved Report against a fail-streak-before-success threshold (`fail_streak >= 5` within a 15-minute window).

 ## 3. Raw Evidence & Timeline

-Initial investigation (Section 3, original) used a hardcoded 12:33:00–12:36:31 window based on the fail_streak detection alone.
-Widening the window and extracting the `user` field revealed a materially different — and more accurate — picture.
+Initial investigation used a hardcoded 12:33:00–12:36:31 window based on the fail_streak detection alone.
+Widening the window and extracting the `user` field revealed a materially different and more accurate picture.
 The regex initially failed to extract usernames for most rows because sshd logs invalid-account attempts as `Failed password for invalid user <name> from...`, not the plain `for <name> from` format the first regex expected.
 Fixed with `"for (?:invalid user )?(?<ssh_user>\w+) from"`.

 ![Corrected timeline with user field](assets/05-corrected-timeline-user-breakdown.png)